 1.)
 Get a hosting company and domain name

-Think of your blog as a person that’s looking for a house.
+According to Tech Tage, you should think of your blog as a person that’s looking for a house.
 The person (your blog) needs a place to live, so you’re purchasing a house AND an address.
 The web host is the actual house where the blog will live, and the address will be your domain name.

 Choosing your domain name is one of the best parts!
 If you completed the Know Your Passion step before this post, then you should have a general idea of what your blog will be centered around.
 I chose the name Jar Of Lemons because even though I knew that it would be a food blog, I wanted a name that would allow me to explore other topics if I ever wanted to!
 Today, I’m grateful I did that since I’m starting to add in more fitness focused posts.